July 11, 2024

 When it comes to Microsoft 365 license administration, the choice of tools can significantly impact your organization's operational efficiency, compliance adherence, and cost optimization.

 Among the available options, Microsoft’s built-in features offer robust solutions to streamline operations, ensure compliance, and optimize costs.
-For bulk editing and assignment, group-based licensing in Entra ID will be the best option, since it offers scalability and flexibility for diverse organizational needs.
+For bulk editing and assignment, group-based licensing in Entra will be the best option, since it offers scalability and flexibility for diverse organizational needs.
 For one-off license changes, the Microsoft 365 Admin Center stands out for its direct and user-friendly interface.

 Manual licensing editing and assignment